dropbox/dropbox-sdk-js/UPGRADING.md

 # Upgrading from v7.X.X to v8.0.0

-## 1. Throwing Errors as `DropboxError` rather than  a literal object
+## 1. Throwing Errors as `DropboxResponseError` rather than  a literal object

 We have created a new Error class called `DropboxResponseError` which contains the same members as the literal that was thrown, but in a cleaner format.
 It also allows you to leverage the fact this class now extends the builtin `Error` class.